OpenTreeOfLife/reference-taxonomy/doc/method/method.md

 [Going one name at a time is not really correct since it does not handle synonyms very well.
-There is a kludge for dealing with synonyms, but it is not very satisfactory.
+There is a kludge for dealing with synonyms, but it is not satisfactory.
 An experimental version of the code deals with one source node at a time, with the potential for a different candidate set for each node having a given name, based on its synonyms.]